gauravm1807/Pizza-Sales-Insights/README.md

 - Calculating average order values.
 - Assessing the performance of individual restaurant locations.

+### 4. Power BI Visualization
+Power BI is used to create interactive and informative visualizations that showcase the insights gained from the data analysis.
+The visualizations may include:

+- Bar charts and pie charts displaying sales by product category.
+- Time series charts illustrating sales trends.
+- Geographic maps showing the distribution of restaurant locations.
+- Dashboards summarizing key performance indicators (KPIs).

 ## KPI's Requirement
 Need to analyze key indicators for our pizza sales data to gain insights into our business performance.